blawson69/DoorMaster/README.md

 ## DoorMaster Characters

 DoorMaster characters are created automatically when you first install the script, and are set on the appropriate tokens to allow players to interact with them.
-These characters are essential for player interaction and *must not be deleted.*
+These characters are essential for player interaction and *must not be deleted.* Deleted DoorMaster characters will be re-created if the sandbox is restarted, but doors connected to the old character will lose functionality.

 The "DoorMaster" character is used for all visible doors and has four token action buttons:
 - **Use** - Use a door or switch.
 This should be the first button used.
 It will open and close Unlocked doors, and provides feedback on the State of the door if it cannot be opened.